piximi/piximi_old/README.md

 ### bootstrap

-Use the “bootstrap” command to bootstrap the packages found in the ./packages directory:
+Use the `bootstrap` command to bootstrap the packages found in the ./packages directory:

 ```shell script
 yarn bootstrap